ConstantinAlexandruDanceanu/Soc-Home-Lab/Phase-2_Activity-and-Detection/Scenarios/Scenario-1_Local-Discovery/scenario.md

 # Scenario 1 – Local Discovery

 ## Scenario Overview
-This scenario demonstrates local discovery activity executed by an interactive user on a Windows endpoint.
-The objective is to observe how common enumeration commands are detected and correlated within the SIEM from a SOC Tier 1 perspective.
+In this scenario, I looked at how basic local discovery commands executed by a user appear in the SIEM.
+The goal was to understand what kind of visibility these commands generate and how they would look from a SOC Tier 1 point of view.

 ## Environment
 - Windows 11 endpoint (real system)